bhisaac/5eFP/5eFP-SRD-V0.1.md

 # Monsters (A)
 ## Awakened Plant
+*Small plant, unaligned*

 An awakened plant is an ordinary plant given sentience and mobility by the *awaken* spell or similar magic.
 Awakened plants share the following statistics.
 - **Damage Vulnerability** fire
 - **Damage Resistances** piercing
 - **Senses** passive Perception 10